meehljd/pre-phd-genomics/docs/planning/weekly/week1_study_plan_oct27-nov2.md

 ## SUCCESS CRITERIA FOR WEEK 1

 **Hard criteria (must have):**
-- [ ] ESM2 attention extraction working (can extract from any sequence)
+- [ ] ESM2 attention extraction working (can extract from any protein sequence)
 - [ ] Encoder-decoder loaded and tested
 - [ ] 10 variants analyzed with ESM2
 - [ ] GitHub repo clean and organized